aumpierre-unb/Game-of-Life-for-Scilab/README.md

 ---

-## The Conway's Game of Life
+## The Game of Life of Conway

-Conway's Game of Life computes the configuration of the next generation of a grid of square cells, each of which is in either live or dead.
+Game of Life of Conway computes the configuration of the next generation of a grid of square cells, each of which is in either live or dead.
 Each cell will be live or dead in the next generation according to two simple rules:

 - A live cells with exactly 2 or 3 live neighbors stays a live cell, otherwise it dies.
 - A dead cell with 3 live neighbors becomes alive, otherwise is stays dead.